valenzsa/react-ecommerce-store/README.md

 > Task List

-Lists of tasks that are done, and those that need to be done.
+Lists of tasks that are done are crossed out, and those that need to be done.

 1. [x] ~~Create Header~~
    - [x] ~~Add Store Logo~~